 Measures $\mu_t({\rm d}x)=p_t(x){\rm d}x$ form a weakly continuous convolution semigroup on $\mathbb R^d.$ Accordingly,

-is a strongly continuous semigroup of operators on $C_0(\Rd)$ and its generator has Fourier symbol $\psi(\xi)$ \cite{MR1739520}.
-On Borel sets in the space $\Omega$ of c\`adl\`ag functions $\omega: [0,\infty)\mapsto \Rd$ we consider the probability measures $\mpr^x$, $x\in \Rd$, constructed from the Kolmogorov's extension theorem and the finite-dimensional distributions
+is a strongly continuous semigroup of operators on $C_0(\Rd)$ and its generator is a Fourier multiplier with the symbol $-\psi(\xi)$, cf. \cite[Chapter 6]{MR3587832}.
+On Borel sets in the space $\Omega$ of c\`adl\`ag functions $\omega\colon [0,\infty)\mapsto \Rd$ we consider the probability measures $\mpr^x$, $x\in \Rd$, constructed by the Kolmogorov's extension theorem from the finite-dimensional distributions

-where $0=t_0\le t_1\le \ldots \le t_n$, $x_0=x$, $A_1,\ldots A_n \subset \Rd$ and $n=1,2,\ldots$ \cite{MR1739520}.
+where $0=t_0\le t_1\le \ldots \le t_n$, $x_0=x$, $A_1,\ldots A_n \subset \Rd$ and $n=1,2,\ldots$ \cite[p.
+54]{MR1739520}.
 The {\it process} $X_t(\omega):=\omega(t)$ on $\Omega$ is a convenient tool to handle $\mpr^x$.
-In particular, $\mpr^x (X_t\in A)=\int_ A p_t(y-x)\dy$ and $\mpr^x(X_{t_1}\in A_1,\ldots,X_{t_n}\in A_n)=\mpr^x_{t_1,t_2,\ldots, t_n}(A_1,\ldots,A_n)$.
+In particular, $\mpr^x (X_t\in A)=\int_ A p_t(y-x)\,\dy$ and $\mpr^x(X_{t_1}\in A_1,\ldots,X_{t_n}\in A_n)=P^x_{t_1,t_2,\ldots, t_n}(A_1,\ldots,A_n)$.
 We call $\mpr^x$ the distribution of the process starting from $x\in \Rd$ and we let $\mE^x$ be the corresponding integration.
 By the construction, $X= \{X_t\}_{t\ge 0}$ is a symmetric L\'evy process in $\Rd$ with $(0,\nu,0)$ as the L\'evy triplet \cite[Section 11]{MR1739520}.
 We let, as usual, $X_{t-} = \lim_{s\to t^-} X_s$ for $t>0$ and $X_{0^-}=X_0$.
 We introduce the time of the first exit of $X$ from $D$,